Activity Updates

 rescues, interventions, stranding responses, and escalated field actions for animals that need help.

 Hawai'i Marine Animal Response (HMAR) is the largest Hawai'i-based nonprofit marine species conservation and response organization.
 We work on the islands of Oʻahu and Molokaʻi with our team of dedicated volunteers, interns and staff that are supported by private donations, corporate funding and government grants.
-We strive to achieve our mission through activity every day of the year that impacts our key objectives: (1) educating the community to grow support for marine protected species and the ocean we share, (2) mitigating threats to manage and recover marine protected species and the ecosystem they call home, and (3) saving animals that need help.
-Our four programs described below work synergistically to accomplish these three objectives.
+We strive to achieve our mission through activity every day of the year that impacts our three key objectives: (1) educating the community to grow support for marine protected species and the ocean we share, (2) mitigating threats to manage and recover marine protected species and the ecosystem they call home, and (3) saving animals that need help.
+Our key programs and other activities described below work synergistically to accomplish these objectives.
 Thousands of times each year our outreach, education, field support, interventions, rescue and stranding response activities help us move towards our vision of Hawai'i’s ocean ecosystem shared in sustainable harmony by humans and marine protected animals such as Hawaiian monk seals, sea turtles and seabirds.

 We are proud of our GuideStar (Candid) “Platinum” Rating.
 GuideStar is one of the most respected independent rating agencies for non-profit organizations in the United States.
 Learn how you can volunteer, donate or get involved with Hawai’i Marine Animal Response (HMAR).
 Click here to find out how.